 A False Claims Act case, or Qui Tam case, was filed against 3M in May 2016, alleging that 3M provided defective dual-ended earplugs that were tested with methods that did not comply with accepted standards and that 3M knowingly claimed Noise Reduction Ratings (NRR) that did not match the actual performance of the earplugs.
 The Qui Tam case also alleged that 3M submitted false claims to the U.S. government in supplying and requesting payment for the Dual-Ended Combat Arms™ Earplugs, version 2 (CAEv2), without disclosing the alleged design defect, flawed testing, or inaccurate NRR that exposed U.S. military personnel to serious risk of hearing loss.
 A settlement between 3M and the U.S. Government was announced in July 2018, with 3M agreeing to pay $9.1 million dollars without making any admissions as to their liability.

 The Earplug and Its Alleged Defects

-Their defining characteristic was the closed end intended to block sound and the open end intended to allow the wearer to hear sounds.
-The yellow side of the earplug was intended to allow soldiers to hear commands and their fellow soldier and the olive green side of the earplug was intended to completely block sound.
+Their defining characteristic was the closed end, intended to block sound, and the open end, intended to allow the wearer to hear sounds.
+The yellow side of the earplug was intended to allow soldiers to hear commands and their fellow soldiers, and the olive green side of the earplug was intended to completely block sound.
 It is alleged that both sides of the earplugs failed to meet the specifications provided by the military.

 It is alleged that the stem of the dual-ended earplugs was too short to be properly inserted into the ear canal.
-As a result, the earplug would not seat properly in some wearers’ ears, resulting in the earplug loosening and for dangerous sounds to breach the ear canal.
+As a result, the earplug would not seat properly in some wearers’ ears, resulting in the earplug loosening and dangerous sounds breaching the ear canal.
 This exposure to dangerous sounds poses an increased risk of hearing loss.